wgroeneveld/brainbaking/books/retro-algorithms/src/chapters/ch-x.md

 The Super FX chip draws polygons to a frame buffer in the extra RAM, that also sits on the PCB of the cartridge: a smart way to circumvent the sprite modes of the console.
 Similarly to Dylan's frame buffer copy technique in X, DMA is used to transfer the contents to the video memory of the SNES itself.

 Instead of designing hardware first and writing software for it, Starfox and the Super FX chip were developed the other way around.
 This enabled the developers to optimize the chip to their needs to really take advantage of its capabilities.
-A second version of the chip, labeled GSU (Graphics Support Unit) 2, running at twice the clock speed of its predecessor (21.4 MHz), eventually made it possible to port DOOM to the SNES - after still making heavy compromises[^doomsnes].
-It was also used to help with the calculation of 2D sprite transformations in Yoshi's Island, six years before the GBA was conceived.
+A second version of the chip, labeled GSU (Graphics Support Unit) 2, running at twice the clock speed of its predecessor (21.4 MHz), eventually made it possible to port _DOOM_ to the SNES - after still making heavy compromises[^doomsnes].
+It was also used to help with the calculation of 2D sprite transformations in _Yoshi's Island_, six years before the GBA was conceived.

 [^doomsnes]: Read more about the birth of DOOM on the SNES in Fabien Sanglard's excellent _Game Engine Black Book: DOOM_.